| | ART 82 - Digital Photography Spring 2017

 Is there something within the light you could replicate with artificial means?

-Create a series of images exploring the contrast at the edges between shadow and light.
+Alternative: At the edges of light and shadow - Create a series of images exploring the contrast at the edges between shadow and light.
 Experiment with exposure latitude, extremes between 10am and 2pm with direct natural light.
 Try the Golden Hour, the Blue Hour.

 Nathon Lyons